4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/4-Profile_Management/4-Profile_Management.md

 * A `400` error with `PROFILE_UUID_REQUIRED` in the body of the response indicates that the request did not contain a profile UUID.

-* A `404` error with `PROFILE_NOT_FOUND` in the body of the response indicates that a profile cannot be found for the requested profile UUID.
+* A `404` error with `NOT_FOUND` in the body of the response indicates that a profile cannot be found for the requested profile UUID.

+* A `400` error code with `LOCALE_INVALID` in the response body indicates that the local fields combination is invalid or unsupported.